 Cliff Top Restaurants

 Dining options inside the National Park are pretty sparse and not overly exciting, we tend to bring our own food, again it’s the compromise between conservation and catering to visitors.
 The West Rim has several interesting Dining options, many that you can add-on to your ticket.
 Ok, the food is, erm, questionable, and that’s being generous, but it’s a bit more about the experience, such as the SkyView Restaurant and the Guano Point Cafe.
-The Foods, not the best but dining at the very edge the Canyon is pretty Special.
+The food is not the best but dining at the very edge of the Canyon is pretty Special.

 Main Reason to Choose the West Rim

-Despite us going to great length to dispel the myths and let you know you will have a great time at the West Rim there really is only one reason to choose it over the South, and that is TIME.
-The west rim works as a single day excursion and the South Rim just doesn’t.
+Despite us going to great lengths to dispel the myths and let you know you will have a great time at the West Rim there really is only one reason to choose it over the South, and that is TIME.
+The west rim works as a single-day excursion and the South Rim just doesn’t.
 Sure the idea of the Sky Walk and a Helicopter landing inside the rim are pretty appealing, but they do not make up for the sheer beauty and wonder at the south.

 However, unless you have more than a day to spare the South rim is just too far, so you need to make do with the West Rim. it is, however, a pretty amazing place to “make do” with!

-Main Reason to Chose the South Rim
+Main Reason to Choose the South Rim

 And that brings us back to the South Rim, we have tried fairly hard to highlight the West Rim in this post, Mainly as millions of people head here every year and have a great time.
 For many, they can only really want to spend a single day of their Vegas Trip visiting the GC, and the West Rim suits this time scale perfectly.